 We grew up hearing that we could achieve anything that we set our minds to and that we deserve the best that life has to offer.
 Yet, like a relentless heavyweight boxer, life knocks those fantasies out of us until we finally give in to the reality that life can never be perfect in the way that we envisioned.

-Most people today will mention one or more of the following if you ask them to define a perfect life: lots of money and “stuff”, beauty, intelligence, plenty of leisure time, a stress and worry-free existence, attractive partners, and any other superficial things.
+Most people today will mention one or more of the following if you ask them to define a perfect life: lots of money and ‘stuff;, beauty, intelligence, plenty of leisure time, attractive partners, and any other superficial things.

-Perfection should not be predicated on ownership and achievements, but on the state of our inner world.
-Perfection is not something that you fabricate in the outside world but it is a condition that you cultivate in your inner world.
-An internal state of perfection is attained by fostering feelings of peace, tranquility, balance, joy, present-moment awareness, acceptance and equanimity.
+Perfection should not be predicated on our possessions and achievements, but on the state of our inner world.
+Perfection is not something that you fabricate on the outside but it is a condition that you cultivate on the inside.
+An internal state of perfection is attained by fostering feelings of peace, tranquility and joy.

-You can craft a sense of spiritual perfection in your life by adopting the following practices:
+You can craft a sense of perfection in your life by adopting the following practices: